Wolfgang Mohr

 Wolfgang Mohr (1907–1991) was a noted German medievalist and Scandinavian scholar.
 He was Professor of Ancient German Language and Literature at the University of Tübingen.
 In 1972 Hundsnurscher & Müller edited a festschrift to honour his 65th birthday.

-Along with Werner Kohlschmidt and others, he was from 1955 on, an editor of eallexikon der deutschen Literaturgeschichte (Encyclopaedia of German Literary History).
+Along with Werner Kohlschmidt and others, he was from 1955 on, an editor of Reallexikon der deutschen Literaturgeschichte (Encyclopaedia of German Literary History).